X-Frame-Options: DENY vs SAMEORIGIN Explained (Plus 6 Other Headers to Set)

 What Are Security Headers?

-Security headers are HTTP response headers that instruct the browser to enable (or restrict) specific security behaviors.
+Security headers are HTTP response headers that tell the browser how to behave when loading your page.
 They are not application code.
-They are server configuration.
-You set them in Nginx, Apache, Vercel, Cloudflare, or your framework's middleware, and the browser enforces them on every page load.
+You set them in Nginx, Apache, Vercel, Cloudflare, or your framework's middleware, and the browser enforces them automatically.

 Content-Security-Policy (CSP)